Catheter: Balloon catheters

 There are also balloon catheters used in angioplasty procedures such as plain balloon catheters that is useful in passing tight vessel stenosis, drug coated balloons that contains paclitaxel on the surface to prevent smooth muscle cells proliferation of the vessel walls, thus reducing the likehood of vessel blockage in the future, high pressure balloons that can open stubborn vessel stenoses in veins and arteriovenous fistula, and cutting balloon angioplasty that contains 3 to 4 small blades on its surface (endotomes) that helps to control the distribution of balloon dilatation more uniformly and cut through resistant stenosis due to fibrous scar tissue.

 Dialysis catheters

-There is no difference in achieving adequacy of blood flow, period of catheter usage, infection, and thromboembolism risk whether the dialysis catheter has step-tip, split-tip, or symmetrical tip.
-Palidrome catheter is superior to Permcath catheter in terms of maximum blood flow, dialysis adequacy, and annual patency rate.
-Similar to Permcath, Palidrome catheter has high infection and thromboembolism rate.
+There is no difference in achieving adequacy of blood flow, period of catheter usage, infection, and thromboembolic risk whether the dialysis catheter has step-tip, split-tip, or symmetrical tip.
+The Palindrome catheter is superior to Permcath catheter in terms of maximum blood flow, dialysis adequacy, and annual patency rate.
+Similar to Permcath, Palindrome catheter has a high infection and thromboembolism rate.

 Adverse effects

+In interventional procedures, Teflon catheters (which are hydrophobic) have higher risk of thrombus formation when compared to polyurethane catheters.
+The longer the duration of the catheter left inside the body, the higher the risk of thrombus formation.
+Larger catheters increase the risk of thrombus formation around the catheter, because they can block the flow of blood.

 "Any foreign object in the body carries an infection risk, and a catheter can serve as a superhighway for bacteria to enter the bloodstream or body", according to Milisa Manojlovich, a professor at the University of Michigan School of Nursing.

 Catheters can be difficult to clean, and therefore harbor antibiotic resistant or otherwise pathogenic bacteria.